LiYanStat/mywebsite/content/authors/admin/_index.md

 Analysis, Measurement Error Models, Mixture Models, Dimension Reduction and Variable Selection.

-This website includes information on my current research projects, publications and some thinkings/notes on research and programming.
+This website (under construction) includes information on my current research projects, publications and some thinkings/notes on research and programming.